 Within the comfortable, sheltered confines of the city, weather like this is not such a big deal, but out in the wild of Iceland's hiking trails, the weather can cause serious concern and even become fatal.

-Whether its rainfall making the trail unwalkable, the fog concealing the world around you or an incoming blizzard, the weather in Iceland is a force to be respected.
+Whether it's rainfall making the trail unmanageable, the fog concealing the world around you, or an incoming blizzard, the weather in Iceland is a force to be respected.
 Do not attempt to go hiking in undesirable conditions; doing so will seriously put you at risk, forcing emergency services into a rescue that very well could have been avoided.

-Now that you’re fully packed for your adventure, as well as highly-educated on the trail’s potential hazards, you will have to decide exactly where you will be hiking.
-As previously mentioned, there are hiking trails in every single one of Iceland’s regions and each is as unique as it is picturesque.
-This can make actually deciding where to take your jaunt quite challenging in itself...
+Now that you’re fully packed for your adventure, as well as highly-educated on the trail’s potential hazards, you will have to decide precisely where you will be hiking.
+As previously mentioned, there are hiking trails in every one of Iceland’s regions, and each is as unique as it is picturesque.
+This variety can make deciding where to take your jaunt quite challenging in itself.

 Each national park, and most campsites, will have suggested hiking trails in the area with varying difficulty.
 Often you can find the best information, and the most up to date, at the campsites in the country, so be sure to ask your campsite staff for tips and explore the maps at the national parks.